JoonHyeok-hozy-Kim/ai_paper_study/text_books/deep_learning_mit/ch05/05/note.md

     - Conditions)
       1. The true distribution $`p_{\textrm{data}}`$ lies within the model family $`p_{\textrm{model}}(\bullet; \theta)`$.
       2. The true distribution $`p_{\textrm{data}}`$ corresponds to exactly one value of $`\theta`$.
+    - **Cramer-Rao Lower Bound** shows that no consistent estimator has a lower mean squared error than the maximum likelihood estimator for large $`m`$.

 <br><br>